 The Assessing Officer may consider the below-mentioned reasons, errors or omissions while issuing a defective return notice under section 139(9):

-1. Incomplete Income Tax Return (ITR): If the ITR lacks necessary details in its annexures, statements, or mandatory columns, such as income from all sources are not mentioned, etc.
+1. Incomplete Income Tax Return (ITR): If the ITR lacks necessary details in its annexures, statements, or mandatory columns, such as income from all sources is not mentioned, etc.

 2. Missing Tax Information: If taxes have been paid but their details are omitted in the ITR, including information about TDS, TCS, advance tax, or self-assessment tax.